Lezuziusz/SNIPS-Tips/SLCcustom/README.md

-# # Snips Led Control : Mute hotword
+## Snips Led Control : Mute hotword button

 [SLC - Snips Led Control](https://github.com/Psychokiller1888/snipsLedControl) is an amazing tool for controling LEDs with SNIPS.

-It provide a nice custom leds pattern by default, and here is how to mute hotword detection with the Respeaker 2 button.
+It provides a nice custom leds pattern by default, and here is how to mute hotword detection with the Respeaker 2 Mic Pi HAT button.
 It can be adapted to any Pi HAT with button anyway.

 Edit custom pattern file:
 ```